 The Pre-South Foundation: The Forgotten Battlegrounds of the North and West

-Long before the Montgomery Bus Boycott, Black communities outside the South were engaged in a sustained and sophisticated struggle for justice.
+The Montgomery Bus Boycott established several principles that defined the subsequent Civil Rights Movement.
+It demonstrated that sustained economic pressure — the withdrawal of Black purchasing power from segregated institutions — could produce tangible results without direct confrontation.
+It established King’s model of nonviolent resistance grounded in Christian theology as the movement’s dominant framework.
+And it revealed, in the bombing of King’s house and the mass arrest of boycott organisers, the violence that lay beneath the surface of Southern white political culture — violence that, when televised, would repeatedly generate national sympathy and federal pressure.
+The boycott also illustrates the relationship between individual acts and collective conditions: Parks’ action was not spontaneous, but it required exactly the right combination of legal strategy, community organisation, and individual courage at exactly the right moment to become the catalyst it became.
+The infrastructure of the NAACP, the WPC, and the Black church had been built over decades; Parks provided the spark that ignited it., Black communities outside the South were engaged in a sustained and sophisticated struggle for justice.
 The Great Migration, which saw millions of Black Americans leave the rural South for the industrial cities of the North and West between 1916 and 1970, did not lead to a promised land.
 Instead, it transplanted them into a different landscape of oppression, one defined not by “White Only” signs but by restrictive covenants, redliningRedlining Full Description:The systematic denial of financial services—primarily mortgages and insurance—to residents of specific neighborhoods based on their racial composition.
 Maps were literally drawn with red lines around Black communities, marking them as “hazardous” for investment.
 Redlining was a discriminatory practice institutionalized by federal housing agencies and private banks.
 It effectively prevented Black families from buying homes and accumulating equity, while subsidizing white flight to the suburbs.
 It trapped minority populations in decaying urban centers with underfunded infrastructure.

 Critical Perspective:This practice explains the persistence of the racial wealth gap today.
 It demonstrates that the “ghetto” was not a natural occurrence, but a government-engineered reality.
 By shutting Black families out of the post-war housing boom (the primary generator of middle-class wealth), the state ensured that economic inequality would endure long after legal segregation was abolished.